The Illusion of Fit: Spatially Resolved Assessment of Constitutive Model Validity in Elastography and Physics-Based

 \subsection{Probabilistic inference}

-As the posterior is not available in closed form due to the residual terms, we opt for a numerical method, specifically Variational Inference.
-Here, the goal is to fit a parameterized family of densities $q_{\ve \xi}(\z, \x, \ve \chi, \vlamc)$ with tuneable parameters $\ve \xi$ to the exact posterior by minimizing the KL divergence.
-Therefore, we construct the ELBO as
+Since the posterior of \refeqp{eq:jposterior} is intractable, we seek approximations in the context of Stochastic Variational Inference (SVI) \cite{blei2017variational}.
+In particular, we consider a parameterized family of densities $q_{\ve \xi}(\bz, \bx, \bchi, \blamc)$ with tunable parameters $\ve \xi$ and attempt to minimize the Kullback-Leibler (KL) divergence with the exact posterior.
+This is equivalent to maximizing the Evidence LOwer Bound (ELBO) $\mathcal{L}(\bs{\xi})$ below, where we obmit constant terms \cite{blei2017variational}: {

-where $\left< \cdot \right>_{q_{\ve \xi}}$ denotes the expectation with respect to $q_{\ve{\xi}}$.
-The interpretation of the ELBO terms can be done as follows \begin{itemize} \item The first term of the ELBO promotes the minimization of the conservation law residuals, satisfying the PDE. \item The second term encourages minimizing the constitutive law residuals, linking the stresses $\tsig$ that satisfy the PDE to match the stresses $\sig$ that satisfy the chosen constitutive equation. \item The third term minimizes the discrepancy between solution observations $\hu$ and the predicted solution $\uv$. \item The fourth term provides regularization by minimizing the KL divergence with the prior. \end{itemize}
+} where $\left< \cdot \right>_{q_{\ve \xi}}$ denotes the expectation with respect to $q_{\ve{\xi}}$.
+We note the following: \begin{itemize} \item The first term of the ELBO promotes the minimization of the conservation-law residuals. \item The second term encourages the minimization of the constitutive-law residuals, with the degree of enforcement governed by the unknown $\lamc_{k \ell}$'s.
+In particular, the impact of larger residuals in the ELBO, which imply invalidity of the constitutive law, can be damped by smaller precision values $\lamc_{k \ell}$ and vice versa. \item The third term minimizes the discrepancy between displacement observations $\hbu$ and the inferred displacements $\bu$. \item The fourth term provides regularization by minimizing the KL-divergence of the approximate posterior with the prior. \end{itemize}

-We follow the works in \cite{scholz2025weak} and perform a Monte Carlo approximation of the first ELBO term by subsampling a set of $K \ll N$ weight functions in each iteration to improve computational efficiency:
+Following \cite{scholz2025weak} and to reduce the update cost, we employ a Monte Carlo approximation of the first ELBO term by subsampling $n_e \ll N_e$ of the pre-selected weight functions and corresponding residuals as: